 A successful online registration covers the admission to the examination.
 A confirmation for this is provided by the online student portal and can serve as proof for a made registration in case of doubts.
-If there occurs a problem with an attempt of an online registration the Study Program Service of the department ('Studiengangservice Bau-Geo-Umwelt') has to be informed as soon as possible in addition to the examiner.
+If there occurs a problem with an attempt of an online registration the Study Program Service of the department ('Studiengangservice Bau-Geo-Umwelt') has to be informed as soon as possible in addition to the examiner in order to solve the problem in advance to the examination date.